MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/file-sharing.md

    ![Screenshot showing Dynamics 365 Remote Assist on a mobile device, in the text chat, highlighting the attachment and image icons.](./media/filesicons.PNG)

-3. If the technician selects the **Attachment** icon, they'll have the option to **select files** from the mobile device's file chooser or files app.
+3. If the technician selects the **Attachment** icon, they have the option to **select files** from the mobile device's file chooser or files app.

    > [!Note]
    > For iOS, the technician is presented with the files app directly.
 On Android, it can either be a file chooser or a menu to choose which app to use as a file chooser.

-4. If the technician selects the **Image** icon, they'll get the option to **select images** from the mobile device's photo gallery or files app.
+4. If the technician selects the **Image** icon, they have the option to **select images** from the mobile device's photo gallery or files app.

    > [!Note]
    > For iOS, the technician is presented with the photos app directly.
 On Android, it can either be a photo gallery or a menu to choose which app to use as your picture chooser.